smstong/Mridulweb/shell_scripts/port_monitor/README.md

 ### port_monitor.cfg ###
 * Column #1: FQDN or IPADDRESS of the target machine
 * Column #2: PORT Number of the target machine
-* ALERT_COUNT = No of times the script will send the alert
+* Column #3: No of times the script will send the alert

 ### TRACKING and HISTORY ###
 * The script maintains an active tracker in /tmp/port_monitor.tracker